Dropsource/monarch/monarch/README.md

 ## Monarch CLI Commands
 You can run `monarch -h` to see usage information.

-### Update Monarch
+### Upgrade Monarch
-To update Monarch just run this command:
+To upgrade to the latest version of Monarch just run this command:
 ```shell
 $ monarch upgrade
 ```